njzjz/dpamber/README.md

 See details from `dpamber corr -h`.

-### model-devi: calculate model deviation
+### devi: calculate model deviation

-`model-devi` can be used to calculate the model deviation of a given trajectory.
+`devi` can be used to calculate the model deviation of a given trajectory.
 You need to install DeePMD-kit using
 ```sh
 pip install dpamber[dpgpu]
 ```

-See `dpamber model-devi -h` for details.
+See `dpamber devi -h` for details.